Joss Cardwell: Kincora Boys' Home abuse scandal

 In March 1982, Cardwell was questioned by police in relation to his visits to Kincora Boys' Home, which had seen a child sex abuse scandal.
 The Hughes report into the scandal noted that Cardwell told the police of one conversation with the Belfast Town Clerk, who had mentioned an imprecise allegation of homosexual conduct (which at that time would have been illegal in Northern Ireland), but he said that no formal complaint had ever come his way.
 Shortly after the police interview Cardwell's body was found in a car in the garage of his home in Belfast, and he was found to have died of carbon monoxide poisoning; the coroner stated that the death was "inexplicable".
 Others regarded it as suicide.

 The Hughes report concluded "There is no evidence that Councillor Cardwell took steps to prevent an investigation or suppress the matter."
 It mentioned that, as a member (and chairman) of the Welfare Committee, Cardwell had statutory visiting responsibilities in relation to homes.

-The Josh Cardwell Centre, providing rehabilitation services in East Belfast, was named in his honour, but this closed in 2007.
-It was to burn down in a fire on May 9, 2017.
+The Joss Cardwell Centre, providing rehabilitation services in East Belfast, was named in his honour but closed in 2007.
+It burned down in a fire on 9 May 2017.